 When the S-CSCF receives an Emergency Registration, the S-CSCF determine the duration of the registration by checking the value of the Expires header in the received REGISTER request and based on local policy of the serving system.

 NOTE: The value of the emergency registration time is subject to national regulation and can be subject to roaming agreements.

-The emergency registration shall be handled separately from the normal IMS registrations, and not affect the registration status of the user.
+The emergency registration shall be handled as normal IMS registrations with the following considerations: